Every Tip Imaginable: How to Actually Hydrate Your Skin

 Drink plenty of water.

 Telling people to drink more water for healthier skin usually garners an eye roll.
-But it needs to be said: Studies have shown that getting the recommended amount of water for your body increases the dermal layer, thereby making your skin more hydrated.
+But it needs to be said: Studies have shown that getting the recommended amount of water for your body increases the dermal layer1, thereby making your skin more hydrated.
 There's not one formula for how much H2O is needed for ideal hydration—instead, listen to your body's thirst cues and drink accordingly.
 More officially, the U.S. National Academy of Sciences, Engineering, and Medicine says men should drink about 15.5 cups of water per day; women should drink about 11.5 cups.

 Eat healthy fats, amino acids & antioxidants.